hacks-guide/Guide_Vita/docs/creating-an-internal-memory-card.md

 ---
-title: Creating an internal memory card
 sidebar: false
 ---

+# Creating an internal memory card

 On first generation PS Vitas, you must have a memory card to install homebrew.
 This is because they don't have an internal storage partition, unlike the second generation models.